On a characterisation of perfectoid fields by Iwasawa theory: Introduction

 \subsection{Acknowledgements}

 This work has been supported by: \begin{itemize} \item the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \enquote{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, which has allowed me to conduct research at the Universität Heidelberg, \item the Institut des Hautes Études Scientifiques, \item the Universität Duisburg--Essen. \end{itemize} I thank Otmar Venjakob at the Universität Heidelberg and Massimo Bertolini at the Universität Duisburg--Essen.
+I thank Laurent Berger, Pierre Colmez, Tongmu He, and Joaquín Rodrigues Jacinto for their comments on a first version of the article.
 I also thank Pierre Colmez for providing me with Hyodo's article~\cite{Hyodo1991}.